odavid/ansible-role-k8s-aws-cluster/README.md

 * `iam-roles` - responsible for creation/deletion of cluster iam roles
 * `tiller` - responsible for initializing [helm](https://github.com/helm/helm#helm-in-a-handbasket) with a dedicated cluster role
 * `addons` - responsible for installing addons using helm
-* `ingress-controllers` - responsible for installing nginx ingress controllers within the cluster
-* `dashboard` - responsible for installing dashboard within the cluster

 ## clusterSpec